theowatkins/Lab2-MapReduce/README.md

 $ ./sequential_start.sh

 A diff of mr-distributed-out and mr-sequential-out will show that the outputs are identical.
+See ExampleRun.png for example.